DeepRank/pdb2sql/docs/source/tutorial.rst

 This is a short introduction to pdb2sql.

-First we import as follows:
+First, we import as follows:

 .. ipython:: python